JGrana01/uKasa/README.md

 # uKasa
-A utilty that manages Kasa smart outlets and switches in Asuswrt-Merlin routers
+A utility that manages Kasa smart outlets and switches using Asuswrt-Merlin routers

 ## Installation
 uKasa can be installed on Asuswrt-Merlin routers.